 - In rare cases, it can be congenital (present at birth).

-- In many cases, the underlying cause of the condition can not be identified.
+- In many cases, the condition’s underlying cause can not be identified.

 Signs and symptoms

 The main symptom of bronchiectasis is a cough that produces mucus.
 This is usually worse in the morning and is often caused by changes in posture.
-The mucus may be greenish-yellow with a bad odor, indicating the presence of infection.
+The phlegm may be greenish-yellow with a foul odor, indicating the presence of infection.

 Other symptoms may include: